-With the implementation of the dust control measures required by the SBCAPCD for all earth-moving projects listed in Section 4.2.2.3 above, the potential for off-site impacts of odors from the Project would not be expected to impact a significant number of people.
-Therefore, potential impacts from odors from the Project would be less than significant (Class III).
+With the implementation of the dust control measures required by the SBCAPCD for all earth-moving projects listed in Section 4.2.2.3 above and the implementation of mitigation measure AQ.1, the potential for off-site impacts of odors from the Project would not be expected to impact a significant number of people.
+Therefore, potential impacts from odors from the Project would be less than significant with mitigation (Class II).